Have you ever wanted to paint or create or draw or write…

 …she was an artist.

 I discovered a stack of canvases tucked away in the very back corner of the attic at our beach house.

 There were beautiful, incredible, amazing pieces she painted of the dunes and the sunsets and the jetties and the ocean at the Cape.

-I didn’t truly understand that she was an artist until I discovered those canvases in the attic, but once I saw them I met a part of my grandmother I never knew.
+But once I saw those canvases in the attic—I met a part of my grandmother I never knew.
 It was as if those paintings were a glimpse into her soul.

 You could almost hear the whisper in every brushstroke.